EGI-Federation/fedcloud-vmi-templates/README.md

 ## Building the images

 There is a `tools/build.sh` script that can be used to build image and convert to OVA in one go.
-The script will create a temporary ssh key that's used to by packer to connect to the VM as root (or privileged user).
+The script will create a temporary ssh key that's used by packer to connect to the VM as root (or privileged user).

 The script takes as parameter the `.json` that describe the build for packer.